geddy/geddy/README.md

 ## Running the tests

-In the geddy project directory, run `jake test`.
+In the geddy project directory, run `geddy jake test`.
 The tests simply use NodeJS's `assert` library, which throws an error on failure.
 If there are no errors, the tests all ran successfully.